-Faculty Leaders are responsible for providing content (text and photos) to SAO for the development of the program webpage.
+Faculty Leaders are responsible for providing content (text and photos) to SAO for the development of flyers, posters, postcards, and a program webpage.
 Faculty Leaders must ensure that they have permission to use all photos and text with copyright infringement in mind.
-Any marketing materials developed using SAO templates and printed by the Faculty Leader must be in compliance with all University Brand Strategy and Communication (UBSC) guidelines (https://identityguide.unt.edu), and branding approvals must be obtained in advance via SAO.
+Any marketing materials developed using SAO templates and printed by the Faculty Leader must be in compliance with all URCM branding rules (https://identityguide.unt.edu), and branding approvals must be obtained in advance via SAO.